Wild Georgia

 Awaken to the beautiful and undisturbed mountain scenery.
 The trek today brings you through more stunning scenery whilst crossing several tiny rivers and bridges to Girevi, part of the Pirikiti community and the last inhabited village in the gorge.
 The route will be dotted with beautiful scenery and centuries old towers.
 You will encounter shepherds with their sheep en route, who may offer you cheese and bread.
 Upon arrival in Girevi set up camp to rest before your next hike.

-This morning hike to the picturesque village of Parsma.
-Built in the middle ages, the stone tower of Parsma still stands today and was built in a peaceful time by a Kist father-son from Bauli, like many of the towers in the region.
+This morning hike to the picturesque village of Parsma, along passing Chesho, Dano and Kvavlo.
+Built in the middle ages, the stone towers still stand today and in Parsma the tower was built in a peaceful time by a Kist father-son from Bauli, like many of the towers in the region.
 Continue to the heritage village of Dartlo, where you will check into your guesthouse accommodation.

 Dartlo is often described as a “village-museum” due to the traditional houses and buildings crafted with stone walls and slate roofs.
 The village includes beautiful medieval towers, wooden carved balconies and offers marvellous landscapes of the surrounding area.
 After spending the morning exploring the village, walk to your guesthouse in Diklo.
 Climb up to the Old Diklo fortress for a fantastic view of the surrounding mountains.